Seasickness is a problem that is familiar to everyone. Interparus decided to give some simple advice on how to deal with this scourge!

 Crew management

-If you will be the skipper, you should conduct explanatory conversations and safety briefings before going to sea.
-If the “trouble” caught the crew suddenly, then all conditions should be provided for seasickness to pass as quickly as possible.
+If you are in the role of skipper, you should conduct explanatory conversations and safety briefings before going to sea.
+If “trouble” overtook the crew suddenly, then all conditions should be provided to ensure that seasickness goes away as quickly as possible.

 Don't forget to talk to the crew.
 Find encouraging words of support, reassure the person that this will all pass.
 And with your help, even faster than it could be.
 If the person is feeling better, cheer up, offer to take the wheel for a while, or make him a hot drink.
 All means to raise morale are good.